DTNetworking/dtn_app/README.md

 UUIDs can be generated [here](https://www.uuidgenerator.net/).

 ## Explanation
+### Setting the UUIDs to send and receive data
 For our demonstration we used 4 different phones.
 Before flashing the application to the first phone which had a device name `DTN-PLEGAR1762212642` we ensured the UUIDs in Constants.java are correct.
 The other two devices acted as `Routers`.
 The `Routers` forwarded the data to the `destination device`.

 We set the value of `destination_MMSocket_UUID`, `destination_BW_UUID` matching the second's phone `mmSocket_UUID`, `BW_UUID`.
 The same process should be used before flashing the application to the second phone.
 And again, we set the value of `destination_MMSocket_UUID`, `destination_BW_UUID` matching the third's phone `mmSocket_UUID`, `BW_UUID`.

 This process continues until you are done flashing the 4th phone.

-### Setting the UUIDs to receive ACK messages
+### Setting the UUIDs to send and receive ACK messages
 The fourth phone's `destination_MMSocket_UUID`, `destination_ACK_UUID`, `destination_BW_UUID` should be matching the third's phone `mmSocket_UUID`, `ACK_UUID`, `BW_UUID` in order to send the ACK message.

 `destination_ACK_UUID` of the third phone should match that of the `ACK_UUID` of the second phone.
 The second phone's `destination_ACK_UUID` should match that of the `ACK_UUID` of the first phone.

 The first phone's UUID can be any UUID because the first phone does not send any ACK message.

 The ACK message delivery works in a **reverse process**.